ABitTooMuch/ProjectConnect/README.md

 ## Project Structure

     ProjectConnect/
+        app/
             auth/ - contains code and routes (not templates) related to login and authentication forms.py
                 routes.py
             main/ - contains all the main site logic and endpoints forms.py
                 routes.py
-        models/ - contains all of the database models user.py - contains user model
+            dev/ - development version of the site models/ - contains all of the database models user.py - contains user model
                 project.py - contains project model
                 tables.py - contains relational tables
-            attributes.py - attributes like tags and skills templates/ - contains the templates for all pages static/ (Non-existent) - this is where all static content (images, js, css) for templates should go migrations/ - automatically created; database table information projectconnect.py - entrypoint for the project.
-Run this to start the service
+                attributes.py - attributes like tags and skills templates/ - contains the templates for all pages dev/ - templates only used for backend develeopment static/ (Non-existent) - this is where all static content (images, js, css) for templates should go migrations/ - automatically created; database table information projectconnect.py - entrypoint for the project.
+Run this to start the service tests.py - unit tests
+        config.py - configuration variables for the project